In Budget 2021 the Chancellor announced 130% Super Deduction for main rate assets and 50% First Year Allowance for special rate assets for two years.

 This measure will allow companies to claim 130% in-year relief for main rate capital expenditure on plant and machinery and 50% in-year relief for special rate capital expenditure, excluding operating leases, second-hand assets and cars from 1 April 2021 to 31 March 2023.
 Detailed guidance is given here: link and HM Treasury has produced a factsheet here.

 BVRLA view: The association asked for a supercharged “Green Investment Allowance” in our representation for Budget 2021.
 We were glad to see HM Treasury using this mechanism for all plant and machinery.
 While this does not apply to cars or leasing, it does include chargepoints.
-We will continue to lobby for the extension of super deductions to leasing.
+We will continue to lobby for the extension of super deductions to leasing and rental.

 The BVRLA has received the following clarity from HMRC on some outstanding questions around how the super deduction will work in practice.

 A company must purchase a qualifying asset, that is it is plant or machinery, which is owned by the company as a result of incurring the qualifying expenditure.
 The plant or machinery is provided for the purposes of a qualifying activity and meets all of the eligibility requirements for either the new temporary 130% super-deduction or the 50% first-year allowance.

 In that case the company may claim some or all of that expenditure under the new temporary reliefs.
 If the particular asset in question meets the qualifying conditions for a 100% first-year allowance, the company can choose which allowance to claim, they cannot claim both on the same amount of expenditure.

 Whether that alternative claim is for the 130% super-deduction or the 50% first-year allowance is determined by how the asset would have been treated had it not qualified for a 100% first-year allowance, that is would it have been a main rate or special rate asset

 Cars (including low CO2 cars) are specifically excluded from the scope of the super deduction and special rate allowance.